 Also, an ATS solution can help you see where your process lags.
 If it’s due to issues with a specific manager, you’ll have solid data to back up your claims when discussing the problem.
 This data will make it more likely that the person will take you up on offers for help.

-The candidates you find are only as good as the places you’re looking, but recruitment analytics can make sure your sources are up to snuff.
+The candidates you find are only as good as the places you’re looking, but recruitment analytics trends can make sure your sources are up to snuff.

 Your team may think all the best candidates are coming from major job boards because that’s how it’s always been.
 But with the increase in social media use, candidates are coming from all over the place.
 You want to know where your candidates are finding open positions, and an ATS solution provides that insight.

-If excellent candidates are coming from social media like Twitter or Facebook, you can reinvent your hiring strategies devote more attention to those platforms.
+If excellent candidates are coming from social media like Twitter or Facebook, you can reinvent your hiring strategies and devote more attention to those platforms.
 Seeing where you can cut back is also helpful – if fewer candidates are coming in from sourcing agencies or specific recruiters, you’ll want to spend less time on those.

 Refining your sourcing also helps improve the efficiency of your team, since hiring managers might be struggling due to issues with sources rather than their own mistakes.